 There are more complications with using suspicious or marked proxies.
 If they’re not blocked they’ll be subject to captchas which will also significantly slow the process down.

-Here’s a quick list of what you need for an effective Ticketmaster proxy –
+Here’s a quick list of what you need for before you Buy a Ticketmaster proxy –

 - Not blocked or registered by Ticketmaster